CQCL/pytket-docs/manual/manual_circuit.rst

 .. jupyter-execute::

-    np.round(circ.get_statevector().real, 3)
+    circ.get_statevector()

 We see from the output that the :py:class:`ToffoliBox` prepares the :math:`|11\rangle` basis state from out initial state of :math:`|00\rangle`.

 The user may wish to inspect the circuit inside the :py:class:`ToffoliBox`.
 This can be done with the :py:meth:`ToffoliBox.get_circuit` method.
-These state permutations can be efficiently implemented as a sequence of multiplexor operations followed by a single :py:class:`DiagonalBox`.

 .. jupyter-execute::